-Weekly Online Discussion Rubric Criteria Excellent A Average Needs (3 points) (2 2 points) Improvement (1 point) Content quality: It is very clear that The read lings appear to It is not evident Responsive to readings were be gener • that readings were discussion and understood and od and there is understood and/or demonstration of incorporated well some inc corporation not incorporated knowledge and into responses. into resp onses. into discussion. understanding gained from assigned reading Writing quality: Writing is is generally Writing is unclear Responses are professionally ources are not and full of errors. professionally crafted, and any properly cited.
-Sources are not crafted and sources sources are cited properly. are cited properly cited. n Timeliness: Posts Postings are well Postings minima Postings are not are well distributed distributed ed.
-(Responses distributed throughout the throughout the ed from two throughout the module module.
-(Posts iods).
+Weekly Online Discussion Rubric Criteria Excellent A verage Needs (3 points) (2 l points) Improvement (1 point) Content quality: It is very clear that ings appear to It is not evident Responsive to readings were be gener that readings were discussion and understood and od and there is understood and/or demonstration of incorporated well corporation not incorporated knowledge and into responses. into resp onses. into discussion. understanding gained from assigned reading Writing quality: Writing is Writing is generally Writing is unclear Responses are professionally - ources are not and full of errors. professionally crafted, and any properly Sources are not crafted and sources sources are property ched. cited properly. are cited properly cited. ened property.
+Timeliness: Posts Postings are well Postings are not are well distributed 6 ed.
+(Responses distributed throughout the throughout the are posted from two throughout the module module.
+(Posts time peri iods).
 Initial week.
-(Responses span three or more time periods). posting i s on time. are posted at one time).
+(Responses span three or more posting i s on time. are posted at one time periods). time).
 Initial Initial posting is posting is late. on time.
-7 8 Not M et (0 points) Responsiveness: At least two posts from om two One or no others have been At least posts from others have been responded responded to during the module two others have to during the module been responded to during the module not have an opportunity to engage with your thoughts and comments.
+Met (1 point et (0 points) Responsiveness: At least two posts from One or no othe At least posts from others have been res • responded to d uring the module two others have to during the module been responded to during the module

+\\Please note, as this is an online course, all our discussion will be in the form of the electronic discussion board.
+It is not acceptable to wait until the end of the week to post your comments as you will not be able to engage fully in the discussion, and others will not have an opportunity to engage with your thoughts and comments.
 Each module will begin on a Tuesday and run through the following Monday.
 You must start posting for each module by Friday at midnight (EST) so that the class will have Friday through Monday to engage in conversation.

-\\Please note, as this is an online course, all our discussion will be in the form of the electronic discussion board.
-It is not acceptable to wait until the end of the week to post your comments as you will not be able to engage fully in the discussion, and others will